Pleasant Lake Pleasantries

 My family and I live in White Lake and my children are all enrolled in the Walled Lake School District.
 They are entering 11th grade, 8th grade, 6th grade and 2nd grade this upcoming school year.

 Thank you in advance for ensuring your children are well rested, prepared, and ready to learn.
 We look forward to working with you and your children in having an academically and socially successful school year.

 Together We Learn, Together We Lead!

 Dear Pleasant Lake Elementary Parents,

-This is a friendly reminder you can view your child’s classroom assignment through Skyward Family Access this Friday, August 16th after 4:00 p.m.
-It may not be available immediately at 4:00 p.m. so please be patient and if needed attempt to access the information later in the day.
+This is a friendly reminder you can view your child’s classroom assignment through Skyward Family Access.
 You may also click HERE if you need help in locating your child’s classroom placement for the upcoming school year in Skyward Family Access.

-Remember you must have completed the Online Back to School Packet to view your child’s classroom assignment through your Skyward Family Access account.
+Remember you must complete the Online Back to School Packet to view your child’s classroom assignment through your Skyward Family Access account.
 It must be completed prior to the first day of school on Tuesday, August 27th.